 The report indicated that this 57-year old pool (with a design life of 50 years) was losing an estimated 18,000 litres of water per day and attempts to remedy this largely failed.
 The gutters are in a very poor state with spalling and rusting of reinforcement, and there is a differential in the level of the gutters due to structural settlement which causes uneven skimming of the surface pollutants.
 Concourse drainage is poor with pooling evident, soiled water collection pits and pipework are leaking and need replacement and there is no disabled access to the 50m pool.
 Subsurface drainage around and under the pool is inundated with water from leaking joints.
-It is ineffective and needs to be rebuilt to provide a water-tight pool.
+It is ineffective and needs to be rebuilt to prevent back pressure on the pool joint system and the joint system needs to be rebuilt to provide a water-tight pool.